tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 "Blane was just showing me some prototypes of things he's been working on"

-Suddenly I had an awful realization.
+Suddenly I had a terrible realization.
 My uncle... my uncle was a biologist.

 I never knew what he did for work, other than that.
 He was a biologist.
 My stomach sank.

-"OP, I'm taking you out for lunch after this.
+"I'm taking you out for lunch after this.
 Of course Blane gave the okay" he said smiling.

 Blane still suspicious looked at me wearily.
 "Right... that's fine."

 The two of them walked away towards the doors of the second factory.

-I was going to run, but now... how would I explain it to my Uncle?
+I was going to run, but now... how would I explain it to my uncle?
 Was he involved?
 Why was he even here!?
 I leaned against some racking feeling like I was about to pass out.

 A hand on my shoulder.
 It was Thang.
 He looked at me expectantly, like he was trying to read what I had seen.
 My eyes were red from the tears.
 He stared a moment and nodded understanding that whatever it was I had seen down there was not something to be brought to the surface.